 The improvements will mean safer headphones in the future.
 A good example is Sony upgrading its noise cancellation feature on its new earbuds.
 So, do not be afraid of getting a set of in-ear or over-ear headphones at any time.

-Pros and Cons of over-ear, on-ear, and in-ear headphones
+Pros and Cons of earphones, over-ear or on-ear headphones

 They are also known as “around-ear” or “full size” headphones; they have cushions that enclose the ear and aid in blocking out the background noise.
 You can listen to lower volumes with good sound.